biopython/biopython.github.io/wiki/Active_projects.md

 bugzilla interface.

 -   Build a general tool to filter sequences containing ambiguous or low quality bases.
-See these threads on the mailing lists for
+Chris Fields from BioPerl is interested in coordinating the BioPerl/Biopython implementations.
+See these threads on the mailing lists for discussion:
-    discussion:
     <http://lists.open-bio.org/pipermail/biopython/2009-July/005355.html>,
     <http://lists.open-bio.org/pipermail/biopython/2009-July/005342.html>